symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 .. note:: To run the docker containers in the background of your terminal, you can run the service in detached mode using the option ``--detach`` or ``-d``.

-You should see docker doing its job downloading the container images for the first time, then synchronizing with other nodes.
-If everything goes well, it should start the catapult-server right up and you should see the live logs start scrolling by in the foreground like so:
+You should see the docker doing its job downloading the container images for the first time, then synchronizing with other nodes.
+If everything goes well, it should start the catapult-server and you should see the live logs start scrolling by in the foreground like so:

 [bash output here]